SAN ANTONIO HILL COUNTRY

 North of 410 (limestone Hill Country transition):

-- Cedar-oak scrub and exposed limestone
+- Cedar-oak scrub and exposed limestone are common sights around here.

-- Shallow soils with rock outcroppings
+- You’ll often find shallow soils with rock outcroppings in the area.

-- Wooded lots in newer custom-home subdivisions
+- Many newer custom-home subdivisions have wooded lots.

 South of 410 (coastal plains, older urban fabric):